-Originally from Canada, Dr. Mithani holds a bachelor's degree in molecular genetics from the University of Rochester in Rochester, New York.
-She received her medical degree from the University of Texas Health Sciences Center in San Antonio and completed her internal medicine residency training at Loyola University Medical Center in Chicago, where she served as Chief Resident.
-She then went on to complete advanced training through a four-year fellowship program in gastroenterology, hepatology, and nutrition.
+Originally from Canada, Dr. Mithani holds a bachelor's degree in molecular genetics from the University of Rochester in New York.
+She received her medical degree from the University of Texas Health Sciences Center in San Antonio and completed her internal medicine residency training at Loyola University Medical Center in Chicago, where she served as Chief Resident, followed by advanced training through a fellowship in gastroenterology, hepatology, and nutrition.